rombrew/phobia/doc/GettingStarted.md

 ## Software

-There is two parts of software:
+There are two parts of software:

-1. Numerical model of VSI with PMSM connected.
+1. Numerical model of VSI with PMSM connected (~/sim).
-2. Firmware for MCU.
+2. Firmware for MCU (~/src).

-The model enables us to develop control code in fast cycle without hardware tests.
+The numerical model enables us to develop control code in fast cycle without hardware tests.
 It is complete enough to take into account all of motor parameters.

 The firmware can be compiled with appropriate [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/) toolchain for Cortex-M4F target.